 As cyberspace becomes an essential component of our society, cybersecurity has come to the forefront of the political agenda.
 A growing number of reported incidents demand governments to come up with a strategic response for countering cyber-threats, especially for protecting the critical infrastructure (CI).
-Developing knowledgeable and competent labour for this fast-changing area is one of the main strategic challenges faced by many countries, including Switzerland.
+Developing knowledgeable and competent labour for this fast-changing area is one of the main strategic challenges faced by many countries.

-This research responds to an inquiry by the Federal Department of Foreign Affairs (FDFA) of Switzerland about collecting and analysing experiences from several OECD states that have systematically advanced cyber competence building.
+This research responds to an inquiry by the Federal Department of Foreign Affairs (FDFA) of Switzerland about collecting and analysing experiences from several member states of the Organisation for Economic Co-operation and Development (OECD) that have systematically advanced cyber competence building.
 Qualitative research was conducted from July to October 2015, based on reviews, analyses, and secondary analyses of publicly available sources.
-The report presents key trends and policy options for building competences in cybersecurity as identified in ten OECD countries which enjoy advanced levels of cyber-maturity: Austria (AT), Estonia (EE), Finland (FI), France (FR), Germany (DE), Israel (IS), the Netherlands (NL), the Republic of Korea (KR), the United Kingdom (UK), and the United States (US).
+The report presents key trends and policy options for building competences in cybersecurity as identified in ten OECD countries which enjoy advanced levels of cyber-maturity: Austria (AT), Estonia (EE), Finland (FI), France (FR), Germany (DE), Israel (IL), the Netherlands (NL), the Republic of Korea (KR), the United Kingdom (UK), and the United States (US). capacities rather than to outsource to foreign experts.

-The main driver for cyber competence building in the studied states is the demand to respond to the growing number of cyber-threats experienced, especially in critical sectors.
-Achieving self-sustainability and (partial) autonomy in this response, while maintaining and developing international cooperation, is an incentive for states to develop national capacities rather than to outsource to foreign experts.
 Additionally, the increasing dependence of the corporate sector on the Internet has created a demand for qualified labour, which is being recognised by states as a possible driver for employment, economic growth, and global competitiveness.
 All the studied countries have recognised both sides of the cybersecurity coin, the risks and the opportunities, and are developing the means to transform the national labour market to meet the changing environment.

 The multidisciplinary nature of cyberspace, combined with the pace of technology development, demands a comprehensive approach to building competences that goes beyond traditional education and one-off training courses for institutions and companies.
-All the experiences from the studied countries are heavily based on public-private partnerships, whether for support of the development and certification of new university curricula and research capabilities - and the subsequent positioning of the emerging industry in cyber-advanced regions - or for outreach to and certification of professional training programmes for public institutions and the private sector.
+All the experiences from the studied countries are heavily based on public-private partnerships (PPP), whether for support of the development and certification of new university curricula and research capabilities - and the subsequent positioning of the emerging industry in cyber-advanced regions - or for outreach to and certification of professional training programmes for public institutions and the private sector.